-The top 4 banks are reported as controlling about 80 per cent of the Australian mortgage market.
+The four banks – ANZ, Commonwealth, National Australia and Westpac – are reported to control about 80 per cent of the national mortgage market.

-Prime Minister Kevin Rudd said in a speech: "Whether you’re a banker or a battler, it’s in every Australian’s interest that we pull together because that’s the only way we will see the nation through these tough conditions."
+“Whether you’re a banker or a battler, it’s in every Australian’s interest that we pull together because that’s the only way we will see the nation through these tough conditions,,” the politician said.

-“The Government’s purpose in its negotiations with the banks has been clear – to ask the banks to provide maximum flexibility for borrowers suffering temporary hardship through enforced unemployment"
+“The government’s purpose in its negotiations…has been clear – to ask the banks to provide maximum flexibility for borrowers suffering temporary hardship through enforced unemployment”.

-Mr Rudd made the announcement in Melbourne’s working class suburb of Narre Warren today.
+Mr Rudd announced the initiative in Melbourne’s Narre Warren today.

-But Opposition’s treasury spokesman Joe Hockey told Channel Ten the news is old.
+Opposition’s treasury spokesman Joe Hockey told Channel Ten the news is welcome – but old.

-The Consumer Action Law Centre’s Carolyn Bond said people already have a legal right to get help from a bank.
+The Consumer Action Law Centre’s Carolyn Bond added people already have a legal right to get help from a bank.

 “You do have rights and if you actually do think that a hardship variation will help you repay not just a mortgage, but a car loan or even a credit card, you should be asking for it and know that you can probably enforce that if necessary,” she told the ABC.